Code-Institute-Submissions/milestone-project2-4/README.md

 Google fonts
 bing for the image
 raw gyms for paragraph text

 ami.responsivedesgin.is/#

-Code Institute for text idea from README.md
+ode Institute for text for the   README .md